AvaPL/avapl.github.io/_posts/2022-11-11-adding-transactions-to-scala-repositories.md

 ```

 The code above adds 10 to the user balance.
 Assuming that we are starting with
-0 funds and 0 points we should end up with an account balance of 10 and 1
+0 funds and 0 points, we should end up with an account balance of 10 and 1
 loyalty point.

 ### The problem with the IO approach